shiroyasha/blog-source/source/posts/2021-03-22-feedback-loops.html.md

 scheduling are directly hurting the productivity of the teams that rely on our service.

-__which factors impact these numbers?__

-Internally, these numbers are the best indicator if our capacity planning calculations are correct.
+The numbers we collect proved to be the best indicator if our capacity planning calculations are correct.
 Green values mean that we have achieved our goals for the last week.
-Red numbers mean that the system is loosing stability, and most likely we need to scale our platform.
+Red numbers mean that the system is loosing stability.
+We need to scale our platform.

+The next piece of the puzzle is an appropriate review rhythm, or in other words how often are we collecting and reviewing the measurements.
+Using the same review cycle for all feedback loops is a suboptimal strategy.
+Instead, we always aim to pick one that matches the natural fluctuation of the product area.

 <p style="text-align: center;">
   <img src="/images/2021-03-22-feedback-loop-rhythm.png" style="max-width: 60%; display: block; margin: auto;">
   <small>Weekly analysis of Build Platform every Friday 10am.</small>
 </p>

+For platform quality, we got the results if we scheduled a weekly review cycle.

 <p style="text-align: center;">
   <img src="/images/2021-03-22-feedback-loop-tasks.png">
   <small>Results of weekly platform analysis.</small>
 </p>

+Every review cycle results in a set of problems and hypothesis how to solve them.
+We use GitHub issues to collect observations.

-## Why feedback loops fail?
+## Why some feedback loops fail?

+Feedback loops are a simple yet powerful tool if implemented correctly.
+On the flip side, incorrectly implemented feedback loops can cause more harm than good.
+Feedback loops that don't have clear metrics can often lead to frustration.
+You need to have a objective data to make the right choices.

+Even feedback loops that are properly set up can lead to frustration.
+Feedback loops that are tracking low-level details produce lots of operational work, but little impact in the overall state of the product.

 Avoid these common anti-patterns:

 **Avoid "All or Nothing" mentality**.
-Setting up a feedback loop for every
-    team and every feature will certainly take months, and will often yield suboptimal results.
+Setting up a feedback loop for every team and every feature will certainly take months, and will often yield suboptimal results.
 Introducing new, untested practices, company wide is asking for trouble.
 Start small and iterate.

 **Avoid ambiguous metrics**.
-The point of feedback loops is to have
-    measurements that are as objective as possible.
+The point of feedback loops is to have measurements that are as objective as possible.
 A common example is "Uptime as reported by John, the team lead", where John decides what he considers a downtime.

 **Avoid waiting for perfect metrics**.
-Avoiding ambiguous metrics pushes some
-    teams into the opposite direction.
+Avoiding ambiguous metrics pushes some teams into the opposite direction.
 They postpone any building until they fully objective numbers.
 Don't reject clear signals just because they have errors.

+**Avoid setting up a feedback loop for every detail**.
+Instead, focus on the largest possible scope that your team controls.

+## High quality feedback leads to high quality products

+It is surprising easy to slide down the wrong path, build features that nobody wants, improving performance in the wrong place, or worry too much about unimportant details.
+Without examining the feedback loops of our product we are effectively flying blind.

+Feedback loops influence everything from the tasks we do every day to the happiness of the team that is working on the product.
+We can be the victims of implicit feedback loops, or we can make a concious choice to design and mold them.